The Nordic Quantum Frontier: A Beacon for Global Innovation in Computing and Research

 actively cultivating talent and infrastructure.

-- Finland leads with a
+- Finland leads

-system, with plans for 150-qubit (by mid-2026) and 300-qubit (by late
+Europe's first 50-qubit system, with plans for 150-qubit (by mid-2026) and

-correction.
+quantum error correction.

 Aalto University boasts leading research in quantum technologies, including